HFG43/ToDoList/README.md

 # 📖 [To Do List] <a name="about-project"></a>

 This project is about a generation of a To Do List application using HTML, JavaScript, the browser's Local Storage, and Webpack as a compiler.
-Users can add, edit and remove items through a user-friendly interface.
+Users can add, edit and remove items through a great user-friendly interface.

 **[To Do List]** is a project where I put in practice ES6 semantics and use of webpack.